 Our assessment concluded that the highest risk occurred in three key areas:-

-- Where we engage in large capex development contracts including the Walthamstow Fire re-build project where the completion of the contract may involve the use of subcontractors.
+- Where we engage in large capex development contracts where the completion of the contract may involve the use of subcontractors.

 We take some limited assurance from the size of the businesses that we engage with, which means that they will need to introduce their own procedures in order to comply with the Act.
-During the FY 2019 we continued to work with our experienced Project Management contractor to manage the role out of our capex programme and the Walthamstow Fire re-build project.
+During the FY 2020 we continued to work with our experienced Project Management contractor to manage the role out of our capex programme.
 HFM Project Management as part of the procurement process implement compliance checks on modern slavery issues during the main contractor pre-tendering process and post contract periods of all projects, ensuring compliance with the Act.
 During any major construction works we also complete audits of the staff welfare facilities onsite and monitor shift patterns and overnight working practises.

 - In the outsourcing of soft services such as cleaning and security.

 Following our audit we consider the risk remains low by engaging with a single well-established supplier, Cordant Group.
 As part of our review we considered Cordant’s updated Modern Slavery Act statement still demonstrates an appropriate commitment on their part to ensuring compliance with the Act who adopt a zero-tolerance approach to Modern Slavery and are committed to acting ethically and with integrity in all their business dealings and relationships, and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in their own business or in any of their supply chains.

 - Managing the impact of Covid-19 on our business operations and the health and safety of our work force.